gitam-2021/CSEN1021/tutorials/vscode-gitam/README.md

 ### Step#4: Working on the assignment
 1. Go to your assignment repository and copy the clone URL.
+Here is an example.
+You need to use your assignment repository.
    ![Clone URL](assets/01-clone-url.jpg)
 2. Open a terminal window, if not open already, within [Visual Studio Code](https://cs50.readthedocs.io/code/).
 In the terminal if not already in `GITAM` folder, change directory to `GITAM`.
-Inside that type the following command
+Inside that type the following command.
     ```bash
     git clone <assignment-repository-url>
     ```
-3. Now expand the folder in the files menu and start working on the code just like in the REPLIT editor.
+3. A folder will be created with the files of the assignment.
+Now expand the folder in the VSCode Explorer and start working on the code just like in the REPLIT editor.

 ## Vocabulary